Bachelor of Business Administration (BBA)

 1

-To complete the degree in the minimum number of hours listed, some hours from the General Education Requirements must be satisfied by courses defined by the unit and/or program.
-Using other courses to satisfy General Education requirements will require additional hours to complete the degree requirements.
+Some hours from the General Education Requirements must be satisfied by courses defined by the unit or program to complete the degree in the minimum number of hours listed.
+Using other courses to fulfill General Education requirements will require additional hours to complete the degree requirements.
 See the Degree Requirements tab for specific coursework.

 2

-College/School Requirements total of 44 hours includes 6 hours of required courses that also cover General Education requirements.
+College/School Requirements total 44 credit hours, including six (6) credit hours of required courses that also cover General Education requirements.

 Departmental Admission Requirements